Techscq/translatable-criteria/src/docs/guides/developing-translators/en.md

 - **Key Considerations**:
   - **Filters on the Join**: If the `JoinCriteria` has its own `rootFilterGroup`, you must visit it and append the resulting conditions to the join's `ON` clause, typically with an `AND`.
 This enables filters like `LEFT JOIN posts p ON u.id = p.user_id AND p.published = true`.
   - **Recursion**: The design allows for chained joins (`criteria.join(...).join(...)`).
 Your logic must handle this by calling `accept` on the `subJoinDetail.criteria` found within the current join's `criteria`.
+  - **Selection Control**: Check the `parameters.with_select` boolean.
+If it's `true`, add the joined entity's fields to the main `SELECT` clause.
+If it's `false`, only perform the join for filtering and do not add its fields to the selection.

 The signatures for the `visitInnerJoin`, `visitLeftJoin`, and `visitOuterJoin` methods are: